Raven (DC Comics): Raven

 After Raven's disappearance, Arella went around the world in search of Raven.
 She tracked Raven down, but both of them were kidnapped by Brother Blood.
 The minions of Blood used Raven to control Nightwing (formerly Robin) as part of Blood's plans.
 The Titans rescued them both and prevented Blood from returning to power.

 With her demonic nature suppressed, Raven was free to experience emotions for the first time in her life and soon realized that she could not only sense but control others' emotions.
-She learned to handle this power only after unintentionally making The Flash believe that he loved her when she thought she was in love with him.
+She learned to handle this power only after unintentionally making Nightwing believe that he loved her when she thought she was in love with him.
 Raven also fostered a relationship with technopath Eric Forrester, who used the life force of women he seduced to regain some of his lost humanity.
 Forrester knew that Raven's soul-self could help him to retain his humanity permanently.
 This attempt was cut short by the intervention of Joseph Wilson (Jericho), who helped Raven destroy Forrester once and for all and sparked a brief romance between the two heroes after.

 Evil Raven makes her appearance in the "Terror of Trigon" storyline, which began The New Teen Titans (vol. 2).
 Art by George Pérez.

 Raven was later kidnapped by the Wildebeest Society during the "Titans Hunt" storyline.
 The Society is led by Jericho, who has been possessed by the souls of Azarath, and intends to use several Titans to bring about the return of Trigon.
 During a massive battle, Raven was possessed by the evil souls and once again became the evil doppelgänger of her father.
 Arella and Raven's friend Danny Chase combined their powers and used the purity of Azar's soul to cleanse Raven.
 In the aftermath, Raven's body was destroyed, and Arella and Danny willingly merged their own bodies with the cleansed souls of Azarath to form an entity known as Phantasm.